nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 fig.show()
 ```

-Here's the same data in a stacked bar chart, which lets us more easily see the total population of each department by looking at the heights of the bar stacks:
+The book goes on to include a number of stacked bar charts like the one below, ordered or faceted in various ways.
+Here I've continued to order the departments by total population, which is more readily-apparent than in the figure above due to the stacking.

 ```python
 fig = px.bar(long_df, x=long_df.index, y="quantity", color="sector", hover_name="department")